hotosm/osm-fieldwork/docs/odk_client.md

 ### To delete the app-user, do the following
 - Run the "`odk_client.py`" file located in the "`odkconvert`" folder.
 - Use the "`--appuser`" flag to specify the action to perform, which is deleting an app-user.
 For example, use "`--appuser delete`".
-- Use the "`--id`" flag to specify the app-user's ID number.
-For example, if the app-user's ID number is 378, use "`--id 378`".
+- Use the "`--id`" flag to specify the project and app-user's ID number.
+For example, if the app-user's ID number is 378, use "`--id 4 378`".

 ### Example command:

-    ./odkconvert/odk_client.py --appuser delete --id 378
+    ./odkconvert/odk_client.py --appuser delete --id 4 378

 Once you run the command, the app-user with the specified ID number will be deleted from the project.

 ## List all app-users for a project
 ### To list all app-users, do the following
 - Run the "`odk_client.py`" file located in the "`odkconvert`" folder.
-- Use the "`--project`" flag to specify the project for which you want to list all app-users.
-For example, if the project ID is 4, use "`--project 4`".
+- Use the "`--id`" flag to specify the project.
+For example, if your project ID is 4, use "`--id 4`".
-- Use the "`--id`" flag to specify your user ID.
-For example, if your user ID is 123, use "`--id 123`".
-Use the "`--appuser`" flag to specify the action to perform, which is listing all app-users.
-For example, use "`--appuser list`".
+- Use the "`-- project app-users`" flag to specify the action to perform, which is listing all app-users.
+For example, use "`--project app-users`".

 ### Example command:

-    ./odkconvert/odk_client.py --project 4 --id 123 --appuser list
+    ./odkconvert/odk_client.py  --id 4 --project app-users

 Once you run the command, a list of all app-users for the specified project will be displayed in the terminal or command prompt.